WCVA has been supporting people and organisations for over 80

 Disability Wales and the Council for Wales of Youth Voluntary

-and together with Wales' network of County Voluntary Councils and
+Today, together with Wales' network of County Voluntary Councils

 whole of the third sector in